twesterhout/NWI-NB002C-EM1/README.md

 - GSL (GNU Scientific Library);
 - You also need a gnuplot binary to make the plots.

-If you don't have Boost installed, run `install_boost.sh`.
+If you don't have Boost installed, run `install_boost.sh` (may take ~7 min. on an old computer).
 If you get errors about `bzlib.h` header missing, just run `sudo apt-get install libbz2-dev` and then execute `install_boost.sh` again.
-If you don't have GSL installed, run `install_gsl.sh`.
+If you don't have GSL installed, run `install_gsl.sh` (may take ~15 min. on an old computer).

 Now run the `compile.sh` script which will generate the `Makefile` used for actual compilation.
 Provided Makefile should work on lilo4 (or any other linux system).
 However, if you use a Windows computer... well, just ssh into lilo4 and it'll save you a lot of trouble.
 You can execute the makefile it by simply running the `make` command.